aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_tutorial/perturbation_tutorial.rst

 | In this tutorial, we will cover the following topics:
 - Perturbation functionality and API in dynamo
-- How to perturb gene expression levels individually or collectively in hematopoietic scNT-seq dataset
+- How to single or combinatorial perturbation (either repression or activation) in hematopoietic scNT-seq dataset
 - Visualize gene perturbation effects
 - Reproduce results in dynamo paper Fig.7 :cite:p:`QIU2022`